Steelers release veteran LB James Harrison, activate OT Marcus Gilbert

 The Steelers have parted ways with one of their all-time defensive greats.

-James Harrison was surprise release by the team Saturday afternoon when roster space was needed to make room for the return of tackle Marcus Gilbert from suspension.
+James Harrison was a surprise release by the team Saturday afternoon when roster space was needed to make room for the return of tackle Marcus Gilbert from suspension.

 Harrison's agent, Bill Parise, told the Tribune-Review that the severing of ties was not met with acrimony from Harrison's end.